UseKeyp/usekeyp-js-sdk/packages/ui-library/README.md

         },
     ```

-    - in path.js add uiLibrary path
+    - Add the UI Library path in `paths.js`:

     ```
         module.exports = {